Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Proof of prop:2

 where $\tspace$ represents the set of (not necessarily Hermitian) $N\nblocks \times N\nblocks$ Toeplitz matrices and $\bspace$ represents the set of $N\nblocks \times N\nblocks$ matrices with Toeplitz $N\times N$ blocks.
 The matrices in $\bspace$ can thus be written as

 where the blocks $\bm A_{\blockind,p}\in \cfield^{N\times N}$ are Toeplitz.
 Expression \eqref{eq:kerphici} results from the fact that $\ker \phic = \spanvc \basis \cap \ker \tphis$ and

-On the other hand, note that the requirement that the probability measure $\mu$ be absolutely continuous with respect to Lebesgue measure means that no subset\footnote{Formally, this statement only applies to the subsets of $\cfield^{\ulen\times\ulen}$ which are elements of $\fset$, but this is sufficient for our purpose.} of $\cfield^{\ulen\times\ulen}$ with zero Lebesgue measure is assigned a probability greater than zero by $\mu$.
-In the rest of the proof, we will refer to this property by simply saying that $\mu$ defines a \emph{continuous} probability distribution.
-One of the consequences of this assumption is that the probability that any row (or column) of $\bphi$ is in a given subspace of dimension less than $N$ (resp. $M$) is zero.
+On the other hand, the requirement that the probability measure is absolutely continuous means that the probability that any row (or column) of $\bphi$ is in a given subspace of dimension less than $N$ (resp. $M$) is zero.
 Another consequence is that $\rank \bphi = M\leq N$ with probability one and, as a result, the (right) null space of $\bphi$ has dimension $N-M$.
-Let us denote by $\bV$ a $N\times( N-M)$ matrix whose columns span this null space.
+Let us denote by $\bV$ an $N\times( N-M)$ matrix whose columns span this null space.
 Due to the properties of $\bphi$, it is clear that the probability that the columns of $\bV$ are contained in a given subspace of dimension less than $N$ is zero.

 We start by computing a basis for $\ker \tphis$ in terms of $\bV$.

 \begin{mylemma} \thlabel{prop:null} \emph{ Let $\eij\in \cfield^{\nblocks\times \nblocks}$ be the matrix with all entries set to zero but the $(i,j)$-th entry, which is one, and let $\bm e_k$ denote the $k$-th column of the identity matrix $\bm I_N$.
 Let also $\tphis$ be defined as in \eqref{eq:tphisdef}, and let the columns of $\bm V =[\bv_0,\cdots, \bv_{N-M-1}]\in \cfield^{N\times (N-M)}$ form a basis for the null space of $\bphi$.
 Then, a basis for $\ker \tphis$ is given by}